Opal Whiteley: Literary

 The diary was reprinted in 1962, with a lengthy foreword by E. S. Bradburne (Elizabeth Lawrence), as Opal Whiteley, the Unsolved Mystery.
 Lawrence's version has been reissued in an expanded edition as Opal Whiteley, the Mystery Continues.

 The diary was reprinted in 1986, accompanied by a biography and foreword by Benjamin Hoff; and again, with a new afterword, in 1994.
 Hoff's reprint of the journal contains a detailed account of his research into Whiteley's life and the origins of her diary, and supplies evidence that concludes that the diary was authentically created in childhood, though he indicates that he disbelieves Whiteley's claims of her adoption.

 In 1984, an adaptation of her diary was published by Jane Boulton as Opal: The Journal of an Understanding Heart.

 Children's author and illustrator Barbara Cooney published "Only Opal: The Diary of a Young Girl," using text from Jane Boulton's "Opal: The Journal of an Understanding Heart," in 1994, via Philomel Books, a division of The Putnam & Grosset Group.

 Film and theater

-The diary was adapted into an Off-Broadway musical by Robert Lindsey-Nassif, opening in New York in 1992, published by Samuel French, Inc.
+The diary was adapted by Robert Lindsey-Nassif into the off-Broadway musical Opal, opening in New York in 1992, published by Samuel French, Inc.

+British journalist Melanie McFadyean made Who Was Opal?, a 30-minute BBC Radio 4 documentary program, produced by Bob Dickinson and first broadcast on 5 January 2010, which also aired on 26 April 2024.

 In March 2010, Oregon Public Broadcasting aired an in-house documentary, Oregon Experience: Opal Whiteley.

 Opal, a narrative feature film inspired by the life of Opal Whiteley and directed by Dina Ciraulo, premiered in the 2010 Mill Valley Film Festival.
 It had a week-long theatrical run at the Bijou Art Cinemas in Eugene, Oregon.
 The self-funded film won several awards.

 In Jerry Rust's 2011 novel, The Covered Bridge Murders, Opal Whiteley is featured as a character in the plot.